Governance

-The MPIE is evaluated every three years.
-Moreover, every six years an extended evaluation that involves two additional members of the advisory board, takes place.
-During this extended evaluation all Max Planck Institutes which work in the field of materials sciences are compared with each other.
-This comparative evaluation serves for planning the further scientific development and the resources' input of the institutes.
+The institute undergoes regular evaluations every three years.
+Additionally, an extended evaluation takes place every six years, involving two additional members of the advisory board.
+During this process, all Max Planck Institutes specializing in materials sciences are compared.
+This comparative assessment aids in planning the institutes' scientific advancement and resource allocation.

 Members of the Scientific Advisory Board:

-Prof. Dr. Julie Cairney, The University of Sydney, Sydney Camperdown, Australia
+Prof. Dr. Julie Cairney, The University of Sydney, Sydney Camperdown, Australien

 Prof. Dr. Fionn Dunne, Imperial College London, London, UK

-Prof. Dr. Eva Olsson, Chalmers University of Technology, Göteborg, Sweden
+Prof. Dr. Eva Olsson, Chalmers University of Technology, Göteborg, Schweden

 Prof. Dr. George Pharr, Texas A&M University, College Station, USA